microsoft/PubSec-Info-Assistant/README.md

 # Deployment

-There are several steps to deploying the IA Accelerator.
-The following checklist will guide you through configuring the IA Accelerator in your environments.
+The following checklist will guide you through configuring the IA Accelerator in your azure subscription.
 Please follow the steps in the order they are provided as values from one step may be used in subsequent steps.

 >1.
 Configure Local Development Environment
 >       * [Configuring your Development Environment](/docs/development_environment.md)